 Do NOT pay off just the minimum monthly payment

 Each month credit card issuers send a bill with a minimum monthly payment that is a very small fraction of the total debt owed.
 Paying off that small amount is easy, but paying off just the minimum monthly payment on is where most people’s credit card troubles start.
 The minimum monthly payment in most cases consists of a small percentage of the balance, plus interests and other charges.
-By paying only the minimum monthly payment, most of the original debt still exists and will continue to gather interests that you will need to pay off next month.
+By paying only the minimum payment each billing cycle, most of the original debt still exists and will continue to gather interests that you will need to pay off next month.
 This is a deliberate approach by the credit card issuer to keep you in debt for longer.
-The best way not to fall into this trap is to pay all outstanding debt at the end of the month or pay more than the minimum monthly payment.
+The best way not to fall into this trap is to pay all outstanding debt at the end of each billing cycle or at least pay more than the minimum repayment even if you have an interest free credit card.

 Avoid Cash Advances or Cash Withdrawals